dyamand/dyamand.github.io/src/doc/docs/tests/installation_monitoring.md

 ### Overview page

-!!! failure "_c.9.1_ Upon receiving installations events from the service, all n installations should be displayed correctly" !!! failure "_c.9.2_ If n installations get returned by the service and subsequently get removed by the component, no installations should be displayed anymore"
+!!! failure "_c.9.1_ Getting all installations updates from the service should display all returned n installations correctly"
+!!! failure "_c.9.2_ If n installations get returned by the service and subsequently get removed by the user, no installations should be displayed anymore"

 ### Details page